 Learning From a Syrian Brother Part 2: Faithful Are the Wounds of a Friend

 [NOTE: This Sunday, during our Lord's Supper service, we will be taking up a special offering that will be dedicated to helping the advance of the Gospel among Calgary's Syrian refugees.
-These articles are intended to help you understand the needs of this community and of those like Pastor Mouner who are seeking to reach them]
+These articles are intended to help you understand the needs of this community and of those like our brother who are seeking to reach them]

 Last week, a number of pastors from around the Calgary area gathered at Calvary Grace for a monthly Gospel Coalition Prairies Pastors’ Meeting.
-At this event, we were blessed to hear from Pastor Mouner Ajji, a Syrian Baptist minister now serving in Calgary.
-Some of you will remember Pastor Mouner’s presentation on evangelism to Muslims, which he gave to us a couple of months ago.
-Just like at that meeting, everyone present at the TGC Prairies pastor’s gathering was deeply encouraged and convicted by brother Mouner’s presentation.
+At this event, we were blessed to hear from a Syrian Baptist minister now serving in Calgary.
+Some of you will remember this brother's presentation on evangelism to Muslims, which he gave to us a couple of months ago.
+Just like at that meeting, everyone present at the TGC Prairies pastor’s gathering was deeply encouraged and convicted by his presentation.

-Pastor Mouner covered a lot of ground in his talk, and so I’m hoping to summarize some of the main things he said that struck me as valuable for all of us to consider.
-Last Friday’s newsletter reviewed Mouner’s focus on training men for ministry and being a blessing to other churches.
-In this article, we’re going to look at Mouner’s somewhat stinging critique of Canadian evangelicals.
+This pastor covered a lot of ground in his talk, and so I’m hoping to summarize some of the main things he said that struck me as valuable for all of us to consider.
+Last Friday’s newsletter reviewed his focus on training men for ministry and being a blessing to other churches.
+In this article, we’re going to look at his somewhat stinging critique of Canadian evangelicals.

 A Syrian Brother’s Critique of Canadian Evangelicalism

-Taken together, I think Mouner views the very politeness that Canadians seem to pride themselves in as a profound spiritual weakness in the Canadian church—one that we are not only profoundly foolish to assume will be extended to us by others, but even worse, one that cripples our evangelism.
+Taken together, I think our brother from the Middle East views the very politeness that Canadians seem to pride themselves in as a profound spiritual weakness in the Canadian church—one that we are not only profoundly foolish to assume will be extended to us by others, but even worse, one that cripples our evangelism.